Boeing sinks to loss on $4.5 bln charges related to 787 delays | Business

 Boeing sinks to loss on $4.5 bln charges related to 787 delays

-The program remains at a "very low" production rate, with an expected gradual return to five per month over time, Boeing said.
-Boeing unveiled a $3.5 billion pre-tax non-cash charge related to 787 delivery delays and customer concessions, and another $1 billion in abnormal production costs.
+Boeing Co said on Wednesday it incurred $4.5 billion charges in the fourth quarter on its sidelined 787 program, obscuring the U.S. planemaker's long-awaited return to positive cash flow fueled by rebounding 737 MAX deliveries.

 Boeing Co said on Wednesday it incurred $4.5 billion charges in the fourth quarter on its sidelined 787 program, obscuring the U.S. planemaker's long-awaited return to positive cash flow fueled by rebounding 737 MAX deliveries.
 The planemaker sank to a loss after two quarters of profits because of the charge.
-But shares rose some 2% after initially dropping slightly.
-Analysts pinpointed the array of charges and a return to positive free cash flow and increased 737 MAX production.
+Shares in Boeing fell 2.6% as the array of charges and uncertainty over the 787 program dwarfed a surprise return to positive free cash flow and plans to increase production on the 737 and 777.

 The quarterly results underscore the challenges Boeing faces as it seeks to rebound from the coronavirus pandemic and 737 MAX safety crises, while navigating industrial and regulatory currents on its bigger 787 and 777X flagship.
 Reuters reported last week that deliveries of the 787 are expected to remain frozen for months as U.S. regulators review repairs and inspections over structural flaws in the jets, while designs for the larger 777X face further regulatory pushback from Europe.

 "While we never want to disappoint our customers or miss expectations, the work we're putting in now will build stability and predictability going forward," Boeing Chief Executive Dave Calhoun told employees in a memo seen by Reuters.
 Calhoun stopped short of saying when deliveries of 787 would resume.
-The program remains at a "very low" production rate, with an expected gradual return to five per month over time, Boeing said.
+The program remains at a low production rate, with an expected gradual return to five per month over time, Boeing said.
+During a CNBC interview, he added that he was confident the 737 MAX would return to service in the very near term in China, a crucial aviation market.

 Boeing unveiled a $3.5 billion pre-tax non-cash charge related to 787 delivery delays and customer concessions, and another $1 billion in abnormal production costs.
 Boeing had previously forecast low production rates and rework for the 787 to result in about $1 billion of abnormal costs - putting the overall price tag at some $5.5 billion.